There are many facts about Australia that have questionable levels of truth.

 But if you hail from somewhere ridiculously pricey such as New York, London, or Zurich, you may find it Australia not so bad!

-Even though it’s expensive, Australia is still worth visiting!
-Take a look at my list of budget travel tips for Australia.
+Even though it’s expensive, Australia is still worth visiting – take a look at my list of budget travel tips for Australia to see how you can see this country for cheap.

 Despite what you may think of this “Australian” branded beer, it’s not really sold here.
 Frankly, most of us think it’s kind of gross and would much prefer to drink any of the other beers available in Australia.